Navigation

 • feeling breathless

-• losing your hair, which may become generally sparse (but usually grows back with treatment)
+• losing your hair, which may become generally sparse (it will usually grow back with treatment)

 • in women, irregular or no periods